Skip to content

 LLM Router + Orchestration

 Routes requests to the appropriate model.
 Cloud APIs (OpenAI, Anthropic, Mistral, Google) where the workload allows, or self-hosted open weights (Llama, Qwen, Mistral, Gemma, Falcon) where sovereignty requires it.
 Model versions are pinned ; multi-LLM is the default.
+Every call routes through one governed gateway — metered, audited, policy-enforced.

 Agent Orchestrator